xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 -----------------

 There are two examples in the example folder (for more see python-skylark).
-The elemental.cpp shows how C++ code can utilize skylark.
+The elemental.cpp shows how C++ code can utilize libSkylark.
 Run

 ::